 With a responsive design approach, each page has only one destination (URL).
 Once you get into mobile apps, however, visits and incoming links are spread among apps and not concentrated within the website itself.
 If mobile traffic is diverted to separate apps, the website is deemed less relevant by the search engines and search engine rankings could suffer.

 So that’s why Upleaf is firmly in the camp of responsive design.

-If however you have 40 or 50% of your website traffic coming from mobile, and you need a quick solution while you gather funds for a responsive redesign, there are some less-than-optimal (but still better than mobile-less) solutions like a mobile plug-in.
+If however you have 50% of your website traffic coming from mobile, and you need a quick solution while you gather funds for a responsive redesign, there are some less-than-optimal (but still better than mobile-less) solutions like a mobile plug-in.

 What Does a Mobile Redesign Involve?